 Some of the best real estate deals never make it to MLS.
 Either the realtors buy it, their VIP buyers buy it and if you're lucky, you get the leftovers.
 But if you're agent had access to homes that are not on MLS, then you would have the same competitive advantage that very few have.
 Where do you get the homes not available to the general public or MLS?

 Today we're going to talk to you about how important it is for you to have a system to find the best real estate deals to be able to create cashflow for yourself.
 What are some of the ways that investors out there can do this without being all over the place or you know, just going all these hundreds of different real estate websites out there and having to talk to 10 different agents and get emails from like 10 different agents.
 How could they avoid all of these?

 And like property searching has become a bottomless pit.
 Like you can literally be online for hours and hours and days and just completely confuse yourself.
-Like ...
+Like it reals ...

 Tuesday, November 5, 2019 / by Gianfranco